9 - BIOSAFETY

 Biological safety cabinets serve as primary barriers and are required for all work with blood or OPIM.
 The units must be certified when installed, when moved, and at least annually thereafter.
 Preventative maintenance and examination should be implemented to these control items on a regular basis.
 Laboratory renovations and construction plans are reviewed by EHS to ensure appropriate design, placement of biological safety cabinets, containment, and foot traffic patterns.

 The selection of primary and secondary barriers is based upon the pathogenicity of the agent, planned laboratory manipulations, and the potential for aerosolization.
-Corroboration is provided by representatives of the Academic Safety Committee and/or the IBC.
+Corroboration is provided by representatives of the Academic Safety Committee and/or the Institutional Biosafety Committee.
 Whenever possible and practicable, use new safety technology, such as shielded needles, self-sheathing needles, retracting needles or needleless systems.

 The following work practice controls should be implemented throughout the campus:

 - Do not eat, drink, smoke, apply cosmetics, or handle contact lenses in work areas where occupational exposures may occur.

 - Do not store food or drink in refrigerators, freezers, etc., where blood and OPIM are present.